 - De-registration: A device can explicitly de-register if it no longer wants to be managed through LWM2M.

-- Write attributes: ARTIK Cloud can write attributes to a device for objects or resources.
-For example, ARTIK Cloud writes the
+- Write attributes: ARTIK cloud services can write attributes to a device for objects or resources.
+For example, ARTIK cloud services write the

 pmaxvalues used in observation (see below).

 ARTIK cloud services support the majority of the resources of the LWM2M Device and Firmware objects (3 and 5, listed in the LWM2M Object & Resource Registry).
 See below for a list of supported resourcesfor objects 3 and 5.
 A device type owner chooses which resources to support from the list.